Influence of interactions on the anomalous quantum Hall effect: Introduction

 On the technical side we use the version of Wigner - Weyl technique \cite{1,2,berezin,6} adapted in \cite{Z2016_1} to the lattice models of solid state physics combined with the ordinary perturbation theory (see also \cite{SZ2018}).
 We expect that the obtained result may be extended further to the consideration of the other non - dissipative transport phenomena (for the review of the latter see \cite{Landsteiner:2012kd} and references therein). \revv{The main advantage of the Wigner - Weyl formalism is that it allows to express the Hall conductivity directly through the interacting two - point Green function.
 This expression is the topological invariant for the topological insulators and as such it is robust to the weak modification of interactions.
 For the Weyl semimetals, the expression for the Hall conductivity obtained in this way inherits the algebraic structure of the expression for the topological insulators, is expressed through the two - point interacting Green function, and does not contain the higher order ones.}

 The paper is organized as follows.
-In Sect. \ref{SectHall} we start from the consideration of the tight - binding model of the $2D$ topological insulator with the four - fermion interactions between electrons.
-In Sect. \ref{Sec_4D} we consider the $3+1$ D Weyl semimetals in the presence of the four - fermion interactions.
-In Sect. \ref{SectScalar} we discuss the $2+1$ D insulators in the presence of Yukawa and Coulomb interactions.
-In Sect. \ref{SectCoulomb} we discuss the $3+1$ D Weyl semimetals in the presence of Coulomb interactions.
-In Sect. \ref{SectConcl} we end with the conclusions.
+In Sect.
+II we consider the tight - binding model of the 2d topological insulator with the four - fermion interaction, Yukawa or Coulomb interactions among the electrons.
+In Sect.
+III, we study the 3d Weyl semimetals in the presence of these interactions.
+In Sect.
+IV, we end with the conclusions.